HeydarBinaliyev/sitemap-generator/README.md

 # sitemap-generator
-php script for generate sitemap
+PHP script for generate sitemap.Works on sites which is have  .co or .com extentions

 #requirements
 linkchecker and php>=5.4